marczz/rest-sphinx-memo/source/ReST.rst

 hyphens*, separated by spaces. (:restref:`ref
 <restructuredtext.html#reference-names>`)

-The targets are equivalent when they differ only by case, number of spaces *space character, tabulation or new line*.
+The references are equivalents when they differ only by case, number of spaces *space character, tabulation or new line*.

-When the target has no embedded spaces the backquotes are not
+When the reference has no embedded spaces the backquotes are not
 necessary:

 .. code-block:: ReST